landemic-io/landemic/README.md

 Note: There aren't any IaC or Heroku-specific hooks in this repo, so you should be able to run it on any VPC, not just Heroku's.

 ## Running locally

+Follow the steps above for adding your Alchemy key, then run:

 `npm run sync-data`